SURG SCI 501 — RADIOGRAPHIC ANATOMY OF THE DOG AND CAT

 SURG SCI 542 — VETERINARY OPHTHALMOLOGY

 Provides basic instruction in the application of ophthalmic diagnostics and therapeutics to small and large domestic animals.
-Professional students should gain sufficient skills and knowledge to accurately diagnose, treat, prognose or refer domestic animals with common ophthalmic disorders.
+Acquire skills and knowledge to accurately diagnose, treat, prognose or refer domestic animals with common ophthalmic disorders.

 SURG SCI 544 — SURGERY FUNDAMENTALS

 Introductory material on the scientific foundations of surgery.
-Prepares student for clinical course work in veterinary surgery and medicine.
+Preparation for clinical work in veterinary surgery and medicine.

 SURG SCI/F&W ECOL 548 — DISEASES OF WILDLIFE

-This course is designed to provide students with an overview of the issues involved across a wide range of wildlife diseases, presented within the context of ecosystem health or "one health".
-The primary focus of the lectures will be on the biological, epidemiological, clinical, public health and, in some cases, sociopolitical ramifications of wildlife diseases.
-The course will cover a wide variety of wildlife diseases caused by bacteria, viruses, parasites, prions, and environmental contaminants.
+Provides an overview of the issues involved across a wide range of wildlife diseases, presented within the context of ecosystem health or "one health".
+Content will be on the biological, epidemiological, clinical, public health and, in some cases, sociopolitical ramifications of wildlife diseases.
+Covers a wide variety of wildlife diseases caused by bacteria, viruses, parasites, prions, and environmental contaminants.
 Consequences associated with environmental changes on the manifestation of wildlife diseases will also be discussed.
-This range of diseases will be presented in order to familiarize students with the many facets involved in disease management, from animal and human health issues, to ecological and environmental considerations, to the role of society in contributing to, and managing, these diseases.
+This range of diseases will be presented in order to familiarize the many facets involved in disease management, from animal and human health issues, to ecological and environmental considerations, to the role of society in contributing to, and managing, these diseases.